waikato-datamining/image-dataset-converter/plugins/sub-process.md

                         (default: None)
   --field FIELD         The meta-data field to use in the comparison (default:
                         None)
-  --value VALUE         The value to use in the comparison (default: None) --comparison {lt,le,eq,ne,ge,gt,contains,matches}
+  --comparison {lt,le,eq,ne,ge,gt,contains,matches}
                         How to compare the value with the meta-data value; lt: less than, le: less or equal, eq: equal, ne: not